VoskhodXIV/webservice/README.md

 After the AMI is built, we will create a new version of the launch template and update the original launch template.
 With this latest version of the launch template, we will issue an `instance-refresh` command that will update the instances running in our CloudFormation stack to use the latest version of the launch template.

+Using the `instance-refresh` approach, we are just replacing the golden image in our app infra where instances using an older golden image are sacked, and new instances are launched using the latest golden image(AMI).

 ## :warning: IMPORTANT

-To test the application locally, you will need to use the `.env.test` dotenv configuration.
-To run the application locally, create a new `.env` referring to the `.env.test` dotenv configuration.
+To test the application locally, you will need to create a `.env` file using the `.env.example` dotenv configuration as a reference.

-## :construction: WIP

-Need to streamline a few things, starting with Amazon DynamoDB and SNS util.
-These are yet to be made modular.
-The `app.config.js` is also to be made modular, with two separate objects for RDS configuration and AWS configuration.
+To create an AWS AMI using packer locally, you'll have to create a new file with the `.pkrvars.hcl` extension.
+You can refer the `template.pkrvars.hcl.example` as a template example.

 ## :ninja: Author